 </aside>

-Many of the most popular mobile providers put prices up every year by the rate of inflation plus an additional percentage.
-If your provider told you about this when you signed up with them, you are unfortunately unable to cancel if you’re in contract with them.
+Many of the most popular mobile providers put prices up every year by the rate of inflation in a given month, plus an additional percentage.
+If your provider told you about this (even in the small print) when you signed up with them, you are unfortunately unable to cancel if you’re in contract.
+Different providers use different measures of inflation, and also take the figure from different months.
+With record inflation-related price rises in 2023, many customers saw sizeable increases in their bills.

-With record inflation-related price rises expected in 2023, many customers are going to see sizeable increases in their bills.
-There are very few providers who don’t increase prices during your contract term: Tesco Mobile commits to freezing prices for the contract duration and providers such as Giffgaff and Smarty sell 1-month rolling contracts which inflation-based price rises don’t apply to.
+There are very few providers who don’t increase prices during your contract term: Tesco Mobile commits to freezing prices for the contract duration and providers such as Giffgaff and Smarty sell 1-month rolling contracts, which inflation-based price rises don’t apply to.